ppal4396/Minecraft-Server/README.md

-#Minecraft Server
+# Minecraft Server

-#A moment of silence for the old sakura village, iron and gold farms, railway system, hill castle, and plain farms.
+### A moment of silence for the old sakura village, iron and gold farms, railway system, hill castle, and plain farms.

-If you just want the new world we started featuring sakura islands and a hot air balloon, just download the 'world' folder.
-If you haven't used git you should be able to download from your browser.
+To get the new world we started (featuring islands and a hot air balloon) you just need the world folder.
+You might need to delete session.lock from inside it.

+If you haven't used github before and need help, let me know.